pivlab/annual_review_of_biomedical_data_science/manuscript.md

 In a simple trait, a single gene can be responsible for the disease (monogenic), for example in the case of Sickle Cell Anemia and Huntington's disease.
 However, most traits are not so simplistic and are the result of many mutations across the genome (polygenic).
 Even monogenic traits can sometimes be influenced by the polygenic background [@doi:10.1038/s41467-020-17374-3].
-GWAS examine the relationship between specific genetic variants and phenotypes by comparing allele frequencies in individuals of similar ancestry with distinct phenotypic traits (**Figure {@fig:fig1}**).
+Genome-wide association studies (GWAS) examine the relationship between specific genetic variants and phenotypes by comparing allele frequencies in individuals of similar ancestry with distinct phenotypic traits (**Figure {@fig:fig1}**).
 Both causal and non-causal variants are found to be significant and due to the phenomena of linkage disequilibrium, the results of GWAS are often grouped into risk loci.
 These loci represent clusters of variants that demonstrate significant associations, although not every variant may be causal [@doi:10.1186/s13059-022-02697-9].